This post contains affiliate links, see my disclosure for details.

 For our Hulk Smash board you will need: foam board, solo cups, tissue paper, rubberband, hot glue gun & prizes.
 I went out of my way to order green (and expensive) solo cups for the hulk smash board.
 Don’t do that.
 That was dumb.
 Once I put the green tissue paper over the cups you could hardly even see the cups themselves!
 Totally not worth it.

-For this one I made another free printable for you!
+For this one I made a printable for you!
 These little Hulk Action strips are perfect to go inside each cup.
 I had the kids to the hulk action before they could earn the prize that was in the cup.
 If you want to see a video on how I assembled this board you can check that out here, and give me a follow for more party ideas!

+This printable is available in my Marvel Party Bundle that has 15 pages of printables to help you throw an epic Avengers bash.
 For prizes we put in these fun Marvel bracelets and key chains.
 I thought they were pretty cool.
 And candy of course.

 Defeat Thanos Balloon Game